Tickets received in New York City

 If you do not answer a traffic ticket on time, your driver license will be suspended.
 It is a crime to drive with a suspended license.
 A suspension for the failure to answer a ticket does not indicate that you are guilty of the charge.
 The suspension only indicates that you failed to answer the ticket.
-To remove the suspension, you must contact the court to

-- answer the ticket
+- the ticket is dismissed.

 What happens if I do not respond to my TVB ticket after I receive a suspension notice?

 If you continue to ignore the ticket after your license is suspended for failure to answer the ticket, you will automatically be convicted of the charge.
 This is known as a 'default conviction.'
 The default conviction is equivalent to a guilty finding.
 The DMV then suspends your driver license for your failure to pay the fine.
-To terminate the suspension resulting from the default conviction, you must pay the fine, mandatory surcharge and the suspension termination fees.
-2

 Note: Some convictions can cause the suspension or the revocation of your driver license.
 For more information, see Suspensions and Revocations or read the DMV brochure Suppose Your License Were Taken Away.